xmartlabs/xl-blog/blogs/2022-07-25-challenges-of-building-a-web-with-flutter.md

 ---
-title: 'Challenges of building a web with Flutter'
+title: "Challenges of building a web with Flutter"
 permalink: /challenges-of-building-a-web-with-flutter/
 date: 2022-08-10
 category: development